Len Turner (1932-2002): Nat Mapís Consistent Quiet Achiever

 During the early years of Aerodist operations, Nat Map expanded and modified system components to include three master measuring channel frequencies; a White frequency master unit was added in 1964 and an extra (White frequency) remote also added for the 1964 field season.† Later some dual frequency remote units were added.† In field operations there were two main organisational components: the centre party that operated the master measuring equipment in the aircraft and the two-person remote sub-parties that operated remote units on the ground at survey control stations.†

-As measuring operations became more routine, the helicopterís slower speed and limited endurance became a constraint.† Thus for the 1965 measuring field season the master units were mounted in a Rockwell Aero Commander 680E fixed-wing aircraft (VH-EXY) chartered from Executive Air Services Pty Ltd based at Melbourneís Essendon airport. †Between 1966 and 1974, a larger Rockwell Grand Commander 680FL aircraft (VH-EXZ) was used.† It was also chartered from Executive Air Services.† The last Aerodist lines were flown with aircraft VH-EXZ operating out of Derby in Western Australia in October 1974; senior surveyor Peter Langhorne was the party leader.
+As measuring operations became more routine, the helicopterís slower speed and limited endurance became a constraint.† Thus for the 1965 measuring field season the master units were mounted in a Rockwell Aero Commander 680E fixed-wing aircraft (VH-EXY) chartered from Executive Air Services Pty Ltd based at Melbourneís Essendon airport. †Between 1966 and 1974, a larger Rockwell Grand Commander 680FL aircraft (VH-EXZ) was used.† It was also chartered from Executive Air Services.† The last Aerodist line was flown with aircraft VH-EXZ operating out of Derby in Western Australia on 2 November 1974; senior surveyor Peter Langhorne was the party leader.